kjdev/nginx-keyval/README.md

 Creates a new `$variable` whose value is looked up by the `key` in the key-value database.

-The database is stored in a shared memory or in the Redis zone specified by the zone parameter.
+The database is stored in shared memory or Redis as specified by the zone parameter.

 ```